Computing the Optimal Longest Queue Length in Torus Networks: Lower Bound

 \section{Lower Bound}

-In this section we present the lower bound on the number of agents that any algorithm can attain in each round.
-First we consider a saturated network and present the lower bound that any algorithm can attain.
-Recall that a saturated network is a $TN$ where $w_e(r) > \psi$ for each $e \in TN$.
-Then, we extend the lower bound to a more general case where the network is not saturated.
+In this section, we present the lower bound on the minimum longest queue that any algorithm can attain in saturated networks.
+Recall that a saturated network is a $TN$ where $w_e(r) \geq 3$ for each $e \in TN$.

-Observe that a conflict cycle is, indeed, a deadlock (or gridlock in the traffic signal literature) of any arbitrary size.
-Thus, the number of agents in the cycle will remain constant in saturated networks in every round.
-Therefore, the best that any algorithm can do is to uniformly distribute the agents along the cycle.
-This is shown in the following theorem.
+Observe that a conflict cycle is, indeed, equivalent to a deadlock in the sense that reducing the number of agents in any queue of a cycle increases the queue length of another link in the cycle.

-\begin{theorem} Let $TN =(L(G), W, S)$ be a saturated traffic network.
-Then the longest queue length $\phi$ that any algorithm can attain is at least